 About the animal welfare codes of practice

-Animal welfare codes cover the main considerations to achieve a desired animal welfare outcome.
-For codes about a particular type of livestock, these include feed and water, housing, health, management practices, breeding and emergency slaughter.
+Model codes of practice for the welfare of animals (animal welfare codes) cover the main considerations to achieve a desired animal welfare outcome.
+For a particular type of livestock, the animal welfare codes includes guidance on feed and water, housing, health, management practices, breeding and emergency slaughter.

-Animal welfare codes generally contain a mix of general and prescriptive statements.
+Animal welfare codes usually contain a mix of general and prescriptive statements.
 They are not comprehensive manuals on how to care for animals.
-The codes do not contain detailed animal care information, such as diets, plans for building animal accommodation or animal health regimes.
+They do not contain detailed animal care information, such as diets, plans for building animal accommodation or animal health regimes.

 If you live in Queensland and you intend to keep animals, especially ones that you have little knowledge or experience about, you should:

 - be aware of the Animal Care and Protection Act 2001, Queensland's animal welfare legislation

 - read and comply with any relevant animal welfare codes that are adopted or made compulsory under the Act

 - read about your duty of care, and the relationship between that duty of care and adopted codes of practice under the Act.

 Animal welfare codes can go into much more detail about individual types of animals or animal use than animal welfare legislation can.

 Animal welfare codes are also very useful for informing the general community, both in Australia and overseas, about agreed animal welfare standards in Australia.

 Although each Australian state and territory has its own animal welfare legislation, many animal welfare codes are national, ensuring some consistency in animal welfare standards.